kjhermans/networktester/README.md

 The last invocation will block until the defined period of testing has run out.

-Example of a test definition (untested):
+Example of a test definition:

     {
-      "duration" : 30,
+      "duration" : 10,
       "env" : { "FOO" : "BAR" },
       "nodes" : {
         "client" : {